AbeHandler/everything/personalsite2/_posts/2021-04-28-self-study-resources-for-data-science.markdown

 - **Basic stuff to learn.** Tools and languages change all the time, and I am not sure it makes too much sense to get too focused on any particular technology of framework.
 However, you will need to show some fluency with current tools to get started in your career.
 It is a good idea to learn how to use **[PyTorch](https://pytorch.org/)** or **[tensorflow](https://www.tensorflow.org/)**, as well as to be comfortable with **[SQL](https://www.w3schools.com/sql/)**, **[numpy](https://numpy.org/)**, **[pandas](https://pandas.pydata.org/)** and **[scikit-learn](https://scikit-learn.org/stable/)**.
 I love the **[tidyverse](https://www.tidyverse.org/)** for exploratory data analysis for small datasets (it's a collection of R packages), and some people like **[Julia](https://julialang.org/)** for writing faster code (Python can be slow). **[Altair](https://altair-viz.github.io/)** is nice for data visualization in Python, but there are many competitors like **[matplotlib](https://matplotlib.org/)**.
 It's a good idea to get the hang of using **[GitHub](https://github.com/)**, and to be comfortable using the command line.
 There is an MIT course that focuses on filling in these sorts of **[programming-adjacent skills](https://missing.csail.mit.edu/)**,  with free materials posted online.

 - **Where to focus your effort.** There are so many tools and languages to learn, it can be hard to know where to focus.
-I can think of at least two strategies.
+I can think of at least two strategies:
     1. One good option is to just **follow your own curiosity**.
 Learn what you want to learn to answer the kinds of questions you want to answer and take on the kinds of projects you'd like to complete!

     2. Alternately, I also think it also makes sense to **be a bit analytic** about what you study first.
 The **[programmer competency matrix](https://web.archive.org/web/20210417182641/https://sijinjoseph.com/programmer-competency-matrix/)** helped me a lot when I started working as a software developer without a CS degree.
 What I like about it is you can sort of see where you land on this matrix, and systematically fill gaps in your background.
 Of course, if you are interested in a particular role or job, definitely speak with people in that area to understand what you need to know.

 ### NLP resources